michaloblastni/targeted-individual-simulator/README.md

 1. Intelligence collection can be acheived using a cam, mic, EEG, possibly with electrodes for long-term wearing EEG data interpretation requires a solution similar to Thought2Text https://github.com/abhijitmishra/Thought2Text to analyze what the user sees and thinks.
 The experiment will be realistic when the EEG device will support bluetooth to avoid wires.

-2. Intelligence analysis with automated responses can be achieved using forward chaining, or backward chaining.
-Or, for a quick PoC an LLM can be used.
-For the LLM to work, it has to be trained using custom rules based on situation-response.
+2. Intelligence analysis with automated responses can be achieved using forward chaining and backward chaining.
+Or, for a quick PoC an LLM can be used such Mistral.
+For the LLM to work, it has to be extended by training it using custom rules based on situation-response.
 The model will be trained based on real situations and responses reported by self-identified targeted individuals.

 3. Automated responding can be limited to playing a voice.
 This can be produced using text to speech that reads the reaction produced by LLM.